 Absorption and Transmission of Light

-When waves are absorbed by a surface, the energy of the wave is transmitted to the particles in the surface.
-At the moment when white light shines on an opaque object, colours of light are absorbed.
+Waves get absorbed by a surface, then the energy of the wave is transmitted to the particles on the surface.
+If the object is opaque the colours of light are absorbed.
 The absorption of the other colours in the spectrum of white light is the reason why certain objects have defining colours that can be identified by the human eye.

 Black Body Radiation